 Thank You CMN Hospital!
 You saved my life and many others using Alternative Cancer Treatment!
 I am grateful to be alive!
-You proved doctors wrong when they said I was dying.
+You proved doctors wrong and showed us we can beat cancer without chemotherapy!

 I have always believed that for many people parting with their money, their time, and service when they have a loved one fighting for their life with stage 4 cancer is tough to do.